-Introduction to Carpentry
+CT1120 Introduction to Carpentry

-Identify major skills and opportunities in construction and maintenance careers; practice school, personal, and general construction safety habits
+Identify major skills and opportunities in construction and maintenance careers; practice school, personal, and general construction safety habits.
+Participate in OSHA 10 training that provides information and guidance for occupational safety and health regulations, standards, and practices.

-Materials and Equipment
+CT1130 Materials and Equipment